 \subsection{Scalability and Compute Time Comparison}

 Compared to other ROCKET methods, SelF-Rocket includes a Feature Selection Module between the global feature set and the final classifier.
-The feature generation time of SelF-Rocket and Hydra + SelF-Rocket is similar to MultiRocket and Hydra + MultiRocket respectively, while the training time of SelF-Rocket's Ridge classifier is similar to that of MiniRocket.

 Figure~\ref{fig:CompTimeFSM} shows the mean computation time for all resamples and all datasets of the Feature Selection Module according to the number of runs and features.
 The classifier complexity depends on $f$, the number of features and $n$, the number of training examples.
 The number of runs $nr$ is a multiplier for the number of mini-classifiers, and $f$ impacts the complexity of a single classifier so the two parameters impact generally the compute time.
 The comparison of the performance of SelF-Rocket (FULL) and SelF-Rocket (MIX) of Section~\ref{sec:irpo} reveals that they are comparable.
 However, the feature selection phase of SelF-Rocket (MIX) is faster due to a lower number of IR-PO combinations (only 5).
-With $k=2$, $nr=10$ and $f=2500$, the SelF-Rocket Feature Selection Module takes 3.71 seconds on average for all resamples with the MIX version, compared to 11.12 seconds on average for the FULL version.
+With $k=2$, $nr=10$ and $f=2500$, the SelF-Rocket Feature Selection Module takes 1.49 seconds on average for all resamples with the MIX version, compared to 3.88 seconds on average for the FULL version.

 For each combination of IR and PO, we instantiate $k \times nr $ mini-classifiers to identify the optimal set of features.
 A Ridge classifier with a complexity of $\mathcal{O}(n \cdot f^2)$ is employed.
 In Figure~\ref{fig:CompTimeNTE} given that $f$ is a fixed value, namely 5,000, we can see that the mean time only depends on the number of training examples.
-We have a value of $mds = 500$ (cf Algorithm~\ref{alg:FSM}), which explains why there is a cap on the Feature Selection Module's time after this value.
+We set $mds = 500$ (Algorithm~\ref{alg:FSM}), which explains the plateau observed in the feature selection module's computation time beyond this value.